St. John's, Newfoundland. Canada

 No. If you ask just about any inspection company they will tell you that their home inspection is only good for the day and time of the inspection.
 That anything can and something usually will likely break at some point after the inspection.

 Unfortunately, most inspectors use this like a crutch and use it to cover their mistakes.
 In my company’s case we have our exclusive “We’ll Buy Your Home Back Guarantee” for extra peace of mind and we investigate all concerns.
 As far as we are concerned it is in our best interest and yours to resolve any issues as quickly and fairly as possible.

 When deciding on the home inspection company to inspect your new home, I offer these four recommendations.

 Recommendation #1: Make a commitment to yourself to hire a company that has your best interest at heart.
 Choose a company that will be honest and straight forward with you and not use any technical jargon.
 Will give you a computerized report with color digital photos and a summary page that gives you a complete list of concerns broken down by systems in the house.
 Many people will claim that they give you a summary, however it is just a rehash of what they listed in the report and you still have to work your way through it to see what a plumber, electrician, or other specialist will have to look at for final recommendations.

 Recommendation #2: Hire a company that has contracting experience.
-Mike Holmes states that every great home inspector should have a contracting background.
+Every great home inspector should have a contracting background.
 Hire a company that if something goes wrong has the knowledge to objectively look at the situation and make sure your best interest is taken care of, because it is in their best interest as well to protect their reputation.

 Recommendation #3: Ask questions.
 The way you learn about a company is to ask specific questions and listen carefully to the answers.
 Here are some of the questions I suggest you ask: